trammell/recipe-book/susans-recipes.rst

 Notes:
 Sauce can be made ahead and cooled completely, then chilled in an airtight container or jar.
 Reheat before using.
-I have used Baker’s chocolate squares and I never chop them.
+I have used Baker's chocolate squares and I never chop them.